Angrignon park

 Mount Royal Park

-If there’s one place that provides the most scenery in the city, it’s the green lung located at the heart of the city.
+If there’s one place that provides the most scenery in the city, it’s the green lung located at its heart.
 Mount Royal Park provides an abundance of places to pick for picnics, from the forested base and greenspace surrounding the George-Étienne Cartier Monument (with Tam Tams on Sundays) or just roughing it off the path until you find a plateau to lay out a full spread.
 Get your hike on to experience some amazing views; if you’re the exploring type, no two visits will ever be the same.

 Westmount Park